malcprentice/malcprentice.github.io/0-source/Projects - write an essay about ethical consumption.md

-# Project Unit 4 (Class May 11, Homework due May 18)
+# Project Unit 4
+* SSB/ECS/EITC: Class May 11, Homework due May 18)
+* GCP: TBC
 ### In class
 * Check homework was submitted (outline draft 1)
 * Answer questions about your research